The Fabricant: the worlds first digital fashion house

-According to Murphy, The Fabricant is receiving attention from an array of potential clients, ranging “from independent designers to the largest brands in the world trying to figure out what [the situation] means for them”.
+Digital fashion has garnered increasing interest over the past few years , according to Kerry Murphy of The Fabricant.
+His company designs clothes that only exist on screens, and not in the physical world.
+The firm is helping brands create alternatives to fashion shows, trade fairs and the traditional shopping experience to help facilitate a more sustainable ecosystem.
+According to Murphy, The Fabricant is receiving attention from an array of potential clients, ranging “from independent designers to the largest brands in the world", all trying to figure out how to sustain their brand into the future.
 By helping them create virtual samples, launch online fashion shows and find other ways of entering the digital space, the firm is providing safer and more sustainable ways of doing business.

 From gaming gear to designer apparel